tandronescu/tandronescu.github.io/_posts/2018-07-20-Electric-Longboard.md

 <br/><br/>
 ![Threaded Insert](/images/threaded_insert.jpg)

 The enclosure has 6 holes drilled along its edges and screws are used to secure it to the deck.
+A seal was also placed on the inside of the enclosure hugging the edges of the enclosure to create a watertight seal.
 ![Enclosure](/images/enclosure.jpg)